Privacy Notice

 • Browser

-• First name, last name and username after you sign into the service with your Orcid credentials
+• First name, last name and username after you sign into the service with your ORCid credentials

 • Email address (after you input it in the dialog shown after a first-time access to the service)